Getting Settled in Pennsylvania

 - Bank statement

-- Social Security Card (or Letter of Ineligibility): If you are not eligible for a social security number you will need to bring a letter of denial/indecision from the Social Security office.
+- Social Security Card (or Letter of Ineligibility): If you are not eligible for a social security number you will need to bring a letter of denial/indecision from the Social Security Adminsitration.
 You can obtain this letter at the Social Security Office.
-Be sure to take all your immigration documents with you to obtain this letter.
+IPS can provide more information on how to receive this letter.

 For more information regarding driving in the United States, visit https://studyinthestates.dhs.gov/driving-in-the-united-states.